WE ARE

 How: Will we legally change our name?
 Maybe.
 The goal is to elevate perception and create national headlines putting Worthing firmly on the map as a town on the move!

-RECOVER OUR SANDY BEACH
+RE-SAND OUR BEACH

 What: Worthing was once famous for its golden sandy beaches.
 Let's bring a little bit back!